wing5wong/artisan-whs-static/source/_events/2021-04-15_whs-presents-mamma-mia.md

 School Students $15
 Family $60 (2 Adults & 2 School Students)

+For all you 'Dancing Queens' and 'Super Troupers', say 'I Do I Do I Do' and get your tickets..
-Tickets on sale from Monday 19 April at The Royal Wanganui Opera House.
+**Tickets** on sale from Monday 19 April at The Royal Wanganui Opera House.